-When Dick Cates’ father purchased the family’s Iowa County farm in the 1960’s, it consisted of a few small tilled fields and largely unmanaged pastures.
-Today, it is a model of how to farm in a manner that is good for the business and good for the land.
+When Dick Cates’ father purchased the family’s Iowa County farm in the 1960s, it consisted of a few small tilled fields and largely unmanaged pastures.

-Dick and Kim Cates operate Cates Family Farm, a grass-fed beef enterprise that included, at its height, 700 acres of managed grazing land and 200 acres of managed forest.
-They direct-market their pasture-raised steers to grocery stores, restaurants, cafeterias and households around southern Wisconsin and Chicago.
+Dick and his wife, Kim, turned it into an example of farming in a manner that is good for business and the land.
+Cates Family Farm is a grass-fed beef enterprise that included 700 acres of managed grazing land and 200 acres of managed forest.
+They direct-marketed their pasture-raised steers to grocery stores, restaurants, cafeterias and households around southern Wisconsin and Chicago.

 Cates Family Farm

-Since 1987, the Cates have worked to make the family farm more environmentally sound and profitable.
+Since 1987, they worked to make the farm environmentally sound and profitable.
 They adopted rotational grazing practices and created a managed grazing system, added subdivision fencing and created stream crossings for livestock.
-They encourage the revitalization of a native oak savanna and care for Lowery Creek, a Class 2 trout stream that runs through the grazing acreage.
-The stream supports a healthy population of native brown and brook trout and introduced rainbow trout.
+They encourage the revitalization of a native oak savanna and care for Lowery Creek, a Class 2 trout stream that runs through their pastures.
+The stream supports healthy populations of brown, brook and rainbow trout.

 Dick’s passion for land conservation and environmental improvement led to his involvement in planning the first Wisconsin grazing workshop in 1990.
 It grew into the state grazing conference, one of the premier grazing events in the Midwest.

 Dick was a senior lecturer at the University of Wisconsin-Madison's Department of Soil Science.
 He also served as the director of the UW Center for Integrated Agricultural Systems, and the Wisconsin School for Beginning Dairy & Livestock Farmers, where he has mentored students for 20 years.